 AlphaXiv

 AlphaXiv is the primary academic paper search and retrieval tool in Feynman.
-It provides access to a vast corpus of research papers, discussion threads, citation metadata, and full-text PDFs.
+It provides access to a large corpus of research papers, discussion threads, citation metadata, and source-specific paper text when available.
 The researcher agent uses AlphaXiv as its primary source for academic content.

 Authentication